A silhouette of Discovery while it lands amid a Floridian sunrise.

 News story originally written on August 19, 1997

-Discovery finished its 12-day, 4.7 million mile mission as it landed at Kennedy Space Center today.
-Commander Curt Brown guided Discovery down the runway after touchdown at 6:08 a.m.
+Discovery finished its 12-day mission as it landed at Kennedy Space Center today.
+Discovery touched down at 6:08 a.m.
 CDT.
 This wraps up the sixth shuttle mission of the year and the 86th mission in the shuttle program.

-Discovery's landing was postponed one day because of the threat of ground fog.
+Discovery was suppose to land yesterday.
+It was postponed one day because of the threat of fog.
 The astronauts enjoyed their extra 24 hours in space.
-They even had a bit of time to do some leisurely space sight-seeing.
-The astronauts will undergo brief medical examination at KSC and be reunited with their families before flying to Houston later this afternoon.
+They even had time to do some sight-seeing from space.

-This shuttle mission, STS-85, was designed to study the Earth's atmosphere, particularly the ozone layer.
-The crew also tested a small robotic arm intended for use on the future international space station, and looked at the comet Hale-Bopp with an ultra-violet telescope.
+This shuttle mission was designed to study the Earth's atmosphere, especially the ozone layer.
+The crew also tested a small robotic arm which will be used on the future international space station.

 NASA intends to launch Atlantis on September 25th.
 The shuttle will be making a trip to Russia's crippled space station Mir.